 Fruit Salad Cheesecake

-Fruit Salad Cheesecake image
+Slice of Fruit Salad Cheesecake image

-He was reading a magazine while we were visiting his mom one weekend, and it had a page of recipes in it.
-Obviously knowing how much I love to cook and try out new recipes, he scanned for anything he thought would be of interest to me, and landed on this Fruit Salad Cheesecake.
+My husband Mark is the one credited with finding this fun and tasty recipe.
+He was reading a magazine while visiting his mom one weekend, and the magazine had a page of recipes.
+Obviously knowing how much I love to try new recipes, he scanned for anything he thought would be of interest, landing on this Fruit Salad Cheesecake.

 Think upscale fruit cocktail wrapped in a creamy, light-and-fluffy cream cheese and whipped-topping blanket.

+So, just how do you go about making this unique and fun fruit salad?
 It's really pretty easy.
-And it's no-bake, which is a plus in the ease department.
+And no-bake, which is a plus in the ease department.

 How to Make Fruit Salad Cheesecake image

-How to Make No-Bake Fruit Salad Cheesecake image
+Stirring Together Fruit Salad Cheesecake Ingredients image

 A full-sized cheesecake made in a 9-inch springform pan: